 The bottom line

-The lack of an annual fee, low intro APR on purchases and the benefits that come with being an American Express cardmember are all great aspects of this card as well.
+The American Express Blue Cash Everyday is perfect for those looking to earn on specific spending — namely, purchases related to groceries, gas and online shopping.
+The $0 annual fee, intro APR offer on purchases and the benefits that come with being an American Express cardmember are all great aspects of this card, too.

 *The information about the Chase Freedom Unlimited has been collected independently by Bankrate here.
 The card details have not been reviewed or approved by the issuer.